levi770/web3-service/INTEGRATION.md

 - `"abi"` is the contract ABI, required for collection deployment operations and processing contract method calls.
 - `"bytecode"` is required for contract deployment on the blockchain.
 - `"arguments"` is a double colon (::) separated list of fields for the contract constructor (e.g. `"argItem1::argItem2::["argArrayItem1","argArrayItem2"]::argItem3"`).
+- `"from_address"` is the wallet address from which the transaction will be sent.
 - `"asset_url"`, `"asset_type"`, and `"meta_data"` are optional fields.
 If set, the service will create a common metadata object for this collection.
 - `"asset_url"` is a file key in AWS S3.
 It will be downloaded from S3 and uploaded to the Pinata IPFS node, and the IPFS URL will be set in the metadata object.